wyhaya/aef/README.md

 # aef [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/wyhaya/aef/Build?style=flat-square)](https://github.com/wyhaya/aef/actions) [![Crates.io](https://img.shields.io/crates/v/aef.svg?style=flat-square)](https://crates.io/crates/aef)

-aef is a command line tool for encrypting and archiving files, it uses `AES-256-GCM` to fully encrypt data and `scrypt` to prevent brute force data cracking, it also allows the use of `brotli` to reduce the size of archived files.
+aef is a encrypted file archiver, it uses `AES-256-GCM` to fully encrypt data and `scrypt` to prevent brute force data cracking, it also allows the use of `brotli` to reduce the size of archived files.

 ## Features

 * Use `AES-256-GCM` for complete data encryption
 * Use `scrypt` to prevent brute force cracking
 * Use `brotli` compression file <sup>Optional<sup>
+* Support cross-platform `Linux` `macOS` `Windows`
 * Support the encryption `directory` and `file`
-* Cross-platform usage `Linux` `macOS` `Windows`
+* Support file permissions <sup>Unix<sup>

 ## ⚠️ Warning

-* `aef` has not undergone any security check
+* aef has not undergone any security check
 * Disruptive changes may occur prior to `1.0`

 ## Install